London Fire Brigade ‘exceptionally busy’ taking high number of weekend calls

 Two children were led to safety before firefighters arrived, while another man and a teenager also left the building before the Brigade arrived and were taken to hospital.

-On Monday morning, it released information about incidents firefighters dealt with on Sunday.
+On Monday morning, it released information about incidents firefighters dealt with at the weekend, including a number of grass fires.

 They tackled a flat fire in Willcott Road in Acton, a fire at a house in Coronation Road in Plaistow, a house fire in Stockwell Park Road in Brixton, and a fire in Junction Road in Islington.